 Freedom to Integrate to Third-Party Applications

 ERP solutions are comprehensive, but they don’t cover every possible business process.
 Some ERP vendors offer integration to applications as long as they use the same technology, or run in the same deployment model.
-You need an ERP solution partner that enables and encourages integration with other applications, regardless of whether you or the third party runs on premise or in the cloud.
+You need ERP Implementation Partners that enables and encourages integration with other applications, regardless of whether you or the third party runs on premise or in the cloud.
 Your ERP partner should provide integration tools and consulting help to ensure that your company has exactly the right software tools it needs to become an effective enterprise.

 Freedom to Adapt Business Processes

 Today, it’s not enough for manufacturers to run lean principles on the shop floor.
 They need to streamline every business process and eliminate waste wherever it occurs, and that includes every ERP process.
 You need the freedom to configure your processes for maximum effectiveness, and to increase your process speed and efficiency with unique workflows.
 Consider adaptable business processes a core requirement next time you look at ERP software, and you just might end up with an ERP partner instead of simply a vendor.